-There is currently no vaccination to prevent COVID-19 therefore avoidance of exposure through good infection prevention and control practice is the single most important measure for preventing COVID-19 in RCF.
+There is currently no vaccination to prevent COVID-19; therefore, avoidance of exposure through good infection prevention and control (IPC) practice is the single most important measure for preventing COVID-19 in RCF.

-The general strategies recommended to prevent the spread of COVID-19 in RCFs are the same infection prevention control measures used every day to detect and prevent the spread of other respiratory viruses like influenza.
+The general strategies recommended to prevent the spread of COVID-19 in RCFs are the same IPC measures used every day to detect and prevent the spread of other respiratory viruses like influenza.
 The most important element is Standard Precautions for all patients at all times.

-During the current COVID-19 emergency each RCF should focus on preventing unnecessary risks of introducing COVID-19 into the facility and of spread within the facility if infection is unintentionally introduced.
-Although accepting admission or transfer of residents poses a risk of introducing COVID-19 to a RCF this is considered a necessary risk in the context of maintaining access to a critical service and it must be managed by following this guidance.
+During the current COVID-19 emergency each RCF should focus on:

+- reducing the risk of introducing COVID-19 into the RCF - reducing the risk of transmission within the RCF if infection is unintentionally introduced

+Although accepting admission or transfer of residents poses a risk of introducing COVID-19 to a RCF, this is considered a necessary risk in the context of maintaining access to a critical service and the risk can be mitigated by rigorously following this guidance.

-4.2.1 Reducing the risk of introduction and spread of COVID-19 in RCF
+4.1.4 Reducing the risk of introduction and spread of COVID-19 in RCF

 The following measures should be taken to minimise the risk of introducing COVID-19 to the RCF and similar units.

 Residents

-Ask about current fever or symptoms of acute respiratory tract infection for all transfers or admission before transfer of admission
+Ask about current fever or symptoms of acute respiratory tract infection for all transfers or admissions before transfer or admission.

-Pre-transfer a medical opinion on all transfers or admissions with fever or respiratory tract infection should indicate if there is clinical suspicion of COVID-19
+Pre-transfer, a medical opinion on all transfers or admissions with fever or signs/ symptoms of respiratory tract infection should indicate whether there is clinical suspicion of COVID-19.